Seminar Experimental Economics Winter Term 2013/14

 (compared to theory, field data, experiments)?

 Explain why your approach is more suitable.
 Again, your summary should not be longer than 100 words.
-If you find that your approach has more disadvantages than advantages, please change your approach or move to a different question.
+If you find that your approach has more disadvantages than advantages, it might be better to change your approach or move to a different question.

 - Is it possible that your approach yields a surprising answer?